RishiRaj22/LD-Notify-App/readme.md

 ## Contributing
 I will be more than happy if you decide to contribute and/or fork my repo and make something awesome out of it.
-I will love seeing this
+I will love seeing some feedback or stars from you guys